erfg12/TCP_client_server/README.md

-# TCP_client_server
+# TCP Client/Server Examples
-Simple TCP/IP communications examples.
+Simple TCP/IP communications example project files.

-Currently have Java, C# and Node examples.
-I will add more when I get more free time.
+Each directory in this repo represents different programming languages.

+In each directory is a readme file for more information about that specific project.